Crohn's disease: Microbes

 It is hypothesized that maintenance of commensal microorganism growth in the GI tract is dysregulated, either as a result or cause of immune dysregulation.

 There is an apparent connection between Crohn's disease, Mycobacterium, other pathogenic bacteria, and genetic markers.
+For instance, the genetic predisposition to Crohn's disease overlaps with susceptibility to leprosy, a mycobacterial disease.
 A number of studies have suggested a causal role for Mycobacterium avium subspecies paratuberculosis (MAP), which causes a similar disease, Johne's disease, in cattle.
 In many individuals, genetic factors predispose individuals to Mycobacterium avium subsp. paratuberculosis infection.
 This bacterium may produce certain compounds containing mannose, which may protect both itself and various other bacteria from phagocytosis, thereby possibly causing a variety of secondary infections.

-NOD2 is a gene involved in Crohn's genetic susceptibility.
-It is associated with macrophages' diminished ability to phagocytize MAP.
-This same gene may reduce innate and adaptive immunity in gastrointestinal tissue and impair the ability to resist infection by the MAP bacterium.
-Macrophages that ingest the MAP bacterium are associated with high production of TNF-α.

-Other studies have linked specific strains of enteroadherent E. coli to the disease.
-Adherent-invasive Escherichia coli (AIEC), more common in people with CD, have the ability to make strong biofilms compared to non-AIEC strains correlating with high adhesion and invasion indices of neutrophils and the ability to block autophagy at the autolysosomal step, which allows for intracellular survival of the bacteria and induction of inflammation.
-Inflammation drives the proliferation of AIEC and dysbiosis in the ileum, irrespective of genotype.
-AIEC strains replicate extensively inside macrophages inducing the secretion of very large amounts of TNF-α.

-Mouse studies have suggested some symptoms of Crohn's disease, ulcerative colitis, and irritable bowel syndrome have the same underlying cause.
-Biopsy samples taken from the colons of all three patient groups were found to produce elevated levels of a serine protease.
-Experimental introduction of the serine protease into mice has been found to produce widespread pain associated with irritable bowel syndrome, as well as colitis, which is associated with all three diseases.
-Regional and temporal variations in those illnesses follow those associated with infection with the protozoan Blastocystis.
+Other studies have linked Adherent-invasive Escherichia coli (AIEC) to the disease.

 The "cold-chain" hypothesis is that psychrotrophic bacteria such as Yersinia and Listeria species contribute to the disease.
 A statistical correlation was found between the advent of the use of refrigeration in the United States and various parts of Europe and the rise of the disease.

 There is also a tentative association between Candida colonization and Crohn's disease.

 Still, these relationships between specific pathogens and Crohn's disease remain unclear.